TRIQS/triqs/doc/reference/c++/arrays/contents.rst

 *******************************************
 .. warning::

-   This library is of stable quality, except when mentionned otherwise (for some recent features).
+   This library is of stable quality, except when otherwise stated(for some recent features).

    Documentation is still work in progress.